EDWARD HOPPER: artist quotes and biography facts of the painter on painting, life, philosophy and his ideas on modern American Realism

 - ..the great painters, with their intellect as master, have attempted to force this unwilling medium of paint and canvas into a record of their emotions (remark of 1933).

-- The idea (for the painting ‘Room in New York’, 1932, fh) had been in my mind a long time before I painted it.
+- The idea (for the painting ‘Room in New York’, Hopper painted in 1932, fh) had been in my mind a long time before I painted it.
 It was suggested by glimpses of lighted interiors seen as I walked along city streets at night, probably near the district where I live (Washington Square, New York, fh) although it’s no particular street or house, but is really a synthesis of many impressions.

 - So much of every art is an expression of the subconscious that it seems to me most of all the important qualities are put there unconsciously, and little of importance by the conscious intellect.
 But these are things for the psychologist to untangle.